Tag Archives: Allen Ravenstine

 “Down by 36th and Payne,” he said.

-“All right,” I said, my first mistake.
+“All right,” I said, which was my first mistake.

 “Sure,” I said.